GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 :doc:`pscoupe <supplements/meca/pscoupe>`,
 :doc:`psmeca <supplements/meca/psmeca>`,
 :doc:`pspolar <supplements/meca/pspolar>`,
-:doc:`pspolar <supplements/meca/psvelo>`, and
+:doc:`psvelo <supplements/meca/psvelo>`, and
-:doc:`psvelo <supplements/meca/pssac>` which are used by seismologists and geodesists for plotting focal mechanisms (including cross-sections and polarities), error ellipses, velocity arrows, rotational wedges, and more.
-The package was developed by Kurt Feigl and Genevieve Patau but is now maintained by the GMT team.
+:doc:`pssac <supplements/meca/pssac>` which are used by seismologists and geodesists for plotting focal mechanisms (including cross-sections and polarities), error ellipses, velocity arrows, rotational wedges, and more.
+The package was developed by Kurt Feigl and Genevieve Patau with contributions from Dongdong Tian but is now maintained by the GMT team.

 mgd77: MGD77 extractor and plotting tools
 -----------------------------------------